Nissan L engine: L28ET

 The L28E was turbocharged in December 1980 to produce the L28ET for the 280ZX Turbo.
 The L28ET was produced through June 1983.
 The early versions had adjustable mechanical rockers though these were phased out after September 1982 in favor of hydraulic rockers.
-The L28ET produces 180 bhp at 5600 rpm and 203 lbft of torque at 2800 rpm.
-This engine was considered too powerful by Japan's Ministry of Transportation, who would only allow turbochargers to be installed in sub 2 litre-engined cars, and was therefore very limited in sales in its homeland.
+The L28ET produces 180 bhp at 5,600 rpm and 203 lbft of torque at 2800 rpm.
+This engine was considered too powerful by Japan's Ministry of Transportation, who would only allow turbochargers to be installed in sub 2 litre-engined cars, and was therefore never sold in its homeland.

 The L28ET used a single Garrett AiResearch TB03 internally wastegated turbocharger and no intercooler.
 Boost was limited to 6.8 psi.
 Other modest changes were made to the turbo model, with static compression reduced to 7.4:1, and automatic transmission models were given a higher-volume oil pump.
 The most significant change aside from the turbocharger itself was the introduction of a new engine control system, Nissan's Electronic Concentrated Control System (ECCS).